About Us & FAQs

 When and where are the Games held?

-The State Games of Mississippi are held in May and June at locations across Mississippi.
-Opening Ceremonies are always the 3rd Friday of June in downtown Meridian.
+The State Games of Mississippi are held from April through the end of June at locations across Mississippi.
+Opening Ceremonies will be held June 4th in downtown Meridian.
 The majority of the sporting events are held in the Meridian area; however several sports are hosted in other parts of the state.
 Check specific sports pages for details.

 What is Opening Ceremonies?

 In the tradition of the Olympic Games, a gala Opening Ceremonies is held at Meridian City Hall in downtown Meridian.
-The 2017 ceremonies will be held June 16.
+The 2021 ceremonies will be held on June 4, 2021.
 Pre-ceremony events begin at 5:30 p.m.
 The evening features the parade of athletes, exciting live entertainment, the lighting of the torch, and a fantastic fireworks show.